HITC-01/BP-proxy/README.md

 # BP-proxy-related_tracks
-A profile for the related tracks proxy
+A repo for the related tracks proxy